Proactive Short-Term Rental (STR) Tax Planning Services

 Proactive STR Tax Strategy—Before Year-End, Not After Filing

-For tax purposes, a short-term rental is generally a property with an average guest stay of seven days or less.
-This classification affects whether the activity may be treated as passive or non-passive and determines how losses and depreciation are applied.
+For tax purposes, a short-term rental generally means an average guest stay of seven days or less, which determines whether the activity is treated as passive or non-passive and how losses and depreciation are applied.

 As a Utah-based, virtual-first CPA firm, Madsen and Company provides proactive short-term rental tax planning for STR owners nationwide.
 We help Airbnb and VRBO owners understand how their rental activity is classified, how participation is measured, and how tax decisions today affect cash flow, compliance, and long-term results.